aci-ref/facilitation_best_practices/activities/03-engagement.md

 Another helpful item to have prepared in advance is a list of ACI resources available for her/his use.
-It is possible your ACI group has already compiled a list of the ACI tools and resources at your institution that can be leveraged; if not, this is something a Facilitator should do, for which the chapter on *ACI Knowledge* can provide ideas.
+It is possible your ACI group has already compiled a list of the ACI tools and resources at your institution that can be leveraged.
+If not, this is something a Facilitator should do, for which the chapter on *ACI Knowledge* can provide ideas.
 Researchers may not know or understand all the options that are immediately and locally available, and mentioning these can